RedHate/alsa-chat/README.md

-alsa-voice 8 bit voice chat
+achat with opus 4kHz encoding / decoding

- probably not the best way to create a voice chat, i pretty much broke all the rules lol
+ Probably not the best way to create a voice chat, i pretty much broke all the rules lol Still need to convert tcp stuff to udp but is in a decent working state.

 	Usage:
 		Server: